Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 In this section, we will assemble the IoT device out of the arduino and DHT22 temp/humidity sensor

 1.)	**Disconnect the Arduino from your workstation!!**.
-Note this step is very important to ensure there is no electric charge running through the device while weíre assembling.
+Note this step is very important to ensure there is no electric charge running through the device while we‚Äôre assembling.

 2.)
 With the provided jumper wires and breadboard assemble the Arduino using the following schematic.  ** please note the diagram is logical and not to scale.
 The first and second pins cannot really be separated like shown **

 ![schematic](/images/m2bArduino7.png)

-This diagram may seem complicated, so letís deconstruct it a bit.
+This diagram may seem complicated, so let‚Äôs deconstruct it a bit.

 3. )	The black wire is the ground wire; it runs to the right most pin on the DHT sensor.
 4. )	The red wire provides power; it runs to the left most pin on the DHT sensor.